 - Misalignment of the tool in the hole

 Ellipsoid Of Certainty Plot.

-- Directional Wells which are drilled with rotary assemblies often have a tendency to turn or “walk” during the drilling process.
+- Directional Wells, drilled with rotary assemblies, often tend to turn or “walk” during drilling.

-- The use of steerable systems, while more costly, removes a lot of the guesswork and allow a straighter, more accurate hole
+- Using steerable systems, while more costly, removes a lot of the guesswork and allows a straighter, more accurate hole.

 Well Plan Maps

 The vertical projection of the actual well is plotted using the TVD and Vertical Section values from the survey calculations.
 The Horizontal projection is plotted using the North/South and East/West coordinates.